Janajsm/webdesign_page/README.md

 # webdesign_page
-The repository is to develop a chat application
+The repository is to develop a chat application.